1. Objective

-The Debt Management Procedure sets out the rights and responsibilities of Goulburn-Murray Water (GMW) and our customers in relation to the management of outstanding debt.
-The purpose of this procedure is to establish transparent, fair and equitable debt management principles for customers to support them in understanding our debt management approach.
+This Debt Management and Hardship Procedure sets out the rights and responsibilities of Goulburn-Murray Water (GMW) and our customers in relation to the management of outstanding debt and suspending a customer’s water supply due to non-payment (Stop Supply).

-This Procedure applies to the management of outstanding debt relating to customers’ fixed and variable charges.
-They have been developed to meet the requirements and standards of the Essential Services Commission (ESC) and the GMW Customer Charter.
+This Procedure applies to the management of outstanding debt relating to customers’ fixed and variable charges, Sundry Debtors, Houseboats, Bulk Water, interest and miscellaneous charges.
+This procedure has been developed to meet the requirements and standards of the Essential Services Commission (ESC) and the GMW Customer Charter, and to detail the assistance we will provide to customers who are assessed as being in genuine financial hardship.

 GMW's rights and responsibilities

-These are the actions we will take that ensure we meet our rights and responsibilities for recovering debt.
-We will:
+These are the actions GMW will take that ensure we meet our rights and responsibilities when dealing with customers’ debt.

 - Engage in a genuine discussion with our customers to determine the best option for payment, recognising that some customers have short term financial issues which may be resolved in the near to medium term future where others may require a different type of approach for long term or ongoing financial issues